-Freddie Lewis was an actor who was no stranger to being featured in numerous film roles throughout his career.
-Lewis started off his career in film with roles in "My Blue Heaven" (1950) with Betty Grable and the Jessica Lange dramatic sports film "Everybody's All American" (1988).
-He then tackled roles in "Storyville" (1992), the Tommy Lee Jones dramatic adaptation "Cobb" (1994) and "The Dangerous" (1994-95).
-He also appeared in "The Ripper" (1997-98).
-More recently, Lewis acted in the dramedy "Play It to the Bone" (1999) with Antonio Banderas.
+Freddie Lewis was an actor who made a successful career for himself in film.
+Lewis started off his career in film with roles in "My Blue Heaven" (1950) and the Jessica Lange sports drama "Everybody's All American" (1988).
+Later, he acted in the thrilling mystery "Storyville" (1992) with James Spader, "Cobb" (1994) with Tommy Lee Jones and "The Dangerous" (HBO, 1994-95).
+He also appeared in "The Ripper" (Starz, 1997-98).
+More recently, Lewis acted in the comedic drama "Play It to the Bone" (1999) with Antonio Banderas.